AbbasHussain72/PNEC-CS-333-Applied-AI-ML/labs/Lab-01_Getting-Started-Colab-First-ML-Model/README.md

 3. Rename your notebook as:
    `Lab01_RollNo_Name.ipynb`
 4. Complete all TODO tasks
-5. Submit the notebook link / file as instructed by the instructor
+5. Submit the notebook link

 ---